Alert banners show pressing and high-signal messages, such as system alerts. They're meant to be noticed and prompt users to take action.

 Alert banners should be reserved only for high-signal, system-level alert messages, such as internet connection issues, expirations of subscriptions, or major changes.

-For in-app notifications, lightweight confirmations of actions, or more promotional messaging, use a toast, badge, or other component.
+For in-app notifications, lightweight confirmations of actions, or more promotional messaging, use a

 Don’t use yellow or orange colors for errors because the contrast is not accessible.